rvanvenetie/spacetime/README.md

-# A wavelet-in-time, finite element-in-space adaptive method for parabolic evolution equations
+# Efficient space-time adaptivity for parabolic evolution equations using wavelets in time and finite elements in space
 This repository contains an implementation of arXiv:2101.03956, as described in.

 This project provides a linear complexity implementation of a space-time